frederic-perez/AmE-dictionary/data/idioms.md

 __give something/it a shot__ :two::hammer:
 __give up on (someone or something)__ :two::hammer: _I am not going to give up on you.
 I am not going to let you give up on yourself._
 __glad tidings__ :dart::two: Favorable, beneficial, or happy news.
 Usually used with the verbs “give” or “bring.” _The union leader brought glad tidings to the striking workers that their demands for pay increases had been accepted by the company’s management._
-__glass ceiling__ A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.
+__glass ceiling__ :two: A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.
 The metaphor was first coined by feminists in reference to barriers in the careers of high-achieving women.
 __glass over__ _Glassed-over eyes._
 __glimmer of hope__ :four: A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
 __glitch__ _A phone glitch._